peterhinch/micropython-filters/non_realtime/FILT.md

 result array is longer than required, elements after the newest result will not be altered.

-The `dcf` function is built for speed, not for comfort.
+These assembler functions are built for speed, not for comfort.
 There are minimal checks on passed arguments.
-Required checking should be done in Python; errors (such as output array too small) will result in a crash.
+Required checking should be done in Python;
+errors (such as output array too small) will result in a crash.
+Supplying `dcf` with samples < 0 won't crash but will produce garbage.

 ## 3.1 Algorithm